Dhiren-T/TG-EU_SubmissionLogger/README.md

 # ThreatGrid Remaining Submissions Logger

-This script has been designed to locally log the number of remaining submissions avaialble with ThreatGrid at the time of running attached to the user credntials provided at execution.
+This script has been designed to locally log the number of remaining submissions available with ThreatGrid at the time of running attached to the user credentials provided at execution.
 The resulting CSV data saves Date, Time stamp & number of remaining submissions.
 CSV log files are seperated into monthly log files for trending analysis.
 You must have a valid login and API key for the Cisco Threatgrid Platform to use the code.

 ## Use Case Description

-Objective is to provide local logging & visability of the remaining api submissions from their licenced submission entlement during a day, week or monthly basis.
+Objective is to provide local logging & visibility of the remaining api submissions from their licensed submission entlement during a day, week or monthly basis.
 Ideally used when deploying ESA, WSA and FMC ThreatGrid integrations.

 ## Cisco ThreatGrid Credentals